ehrpg/rules/docs/playing/checks.md

 All checks are made by rolling one or more ten sided dice (1d10).
 The amount of dice the player may roll depends on his rank in the given skill.
-If at least one of the rolled dice meet or exceed the difficulty set forth by the DM the check is successfull.
+If at least one of the rolled dice meets or exceeds the difficulty set forth by the DM the check is successfull.
 A dice that meets the difficulty is called a success, and dice that fails to meet the difficulty is called a failure.